 and Ops guru

-My first proper job in programming (after three jobs doing graphic design) was in DevLogic.
+My first proper job in programming (after three jobs of doing graphic design) was in DevLogic.
 I think I was their first official employee.
-It may also be worth mentioning talks with API, CompuSight or GRM which all failed for various reasons.
+It may also be worth mentioning my interviews with Autohirty Partners, CompuSight, or Green River Media which all failed for various reasons.

-Due to my “love” of Sarajevo, a year later I decided to return to Gračanica where I lived and worked as a freelancer for the next 3 years (with the current owner of Softray Solutions), until mysterious ways led me to Sanin, who became my mentor and is now my business partner at Mistral.
+Due to my “love” of Sarajevo, a year later I decided to return to Gračanica where I had lived and worked as a freelancer for the next 3 years (with the current owner of Softray Solutions) until mysterious ways led me to meet a new business partner.
 We first worked together on the VAR Dynamics project and later decided on a new story called Mistral.